UC-Davis-molecular-computing/scadnano/README.md

 **However, relying on your browser's localStorage is not a safe or recommended method of saving your work.**
 The storage format may change, or your browser may remove the contents of localStorage, and then your work would be lost.
 It is strongly recommended that you frequently save your work by pressing the "Save" button and saving your design to a .dna file.
+Unfortunately, due to browser security restrictions on accessing the local file system, it is not possible to save your file automatically without further interaction;
+after pressing "Save", your will always be prompted to specify a filename to which to save.